ChrisScrace/pf2e-fatigue/README.md

 ![image](https://user-images.githubusercontent.com/29238929/232143517-c1e5bdda-a1a0-400b-9dde-cfd5eb696af2.png)

 N.B.
-Timer starts on rest so your players should hit rest once the clock has been advanced and their rest is completed.
+* Timer starts on rest so your players should hit rest once the clock has been advanced and their rest is completed.
+* GM must be online in order for Fatigued condition to be applied after timer expires